rverzinkevicius/tacho_speedo/README.md

 Step down converter 12V to 5V.
 ![img](https://ram-e-shop.com/wp-content/uploads/2018/09/dc_dc_301.jpg)

 4N35 optocoupler to get RPM from pickup coil.
+This circuit can be ommited as long as pickup coil generates signal which is up to 3.3V (actually 5v should not hurt chip).
+It is also possible to use spark plug wire as signal for RPM, just wrap (DO NOIT CONNECT DIRECTLY!!!) few turns of wire around spark plug wire and use schematic from https://github.com/rverzinkevicius/ignition_advance

 A3144 hall sensor to get speed.
 Placed inside original speedometer near spinning magnetic disk.
 ![img](https://www.howacarworks.com/illustration/1655/inside-a-mechanical-speedometer.png)